 We walked up to the theatre and saw the famous producer Jerry Bruckheimer.
 I picked up my tickets and headed inside.
 I wish I would have paid more attention when I was outside the theatre.
 The Porsche convertible that Charlie drives in the movie was sitting out front and I would have loved to have seen it.

-I knew that the Los Angeles Theatre would be beautiful, it is on my list of 101 photo spots in LA, but I was stunned by how truly magnificent it is.
+I knew that the Los Angeles Theatre would be beautiful, but I was stunned by how truly magnificent it is.
 The lobby reminded me of a museum or a ballroom with the beautiful chandlers and the ornate decorations on the ceilings and walls.
 My friend and I headed upstairs and found a photo spot.
 The photo props included bomber jackets, aviators, as well as signs that said “I feel the need… The need for speed”.

 Even if you decide to sit downstairs the upstairs is worth checking out.
 At the top of the stairs, you will find a beautiful, well honestly I’m not sure what to call it.
 It looks like a fountain but instead of water, it has dangling jewels.
 Whatever it is one of the most beautiful things inside the theatre.
 The upstairs is also a great place to take a picture of the theatre itself.

 My friend and I chose seats on the orchestra level and were able to get great seats.
 Before the movie started the President of the LA Conservancy came on stage to speak.
 She was followed by the executive producer of Top Gun, Jerry Bruckheimer.
 Jerry has worked on films like Pearl Harbor and the Pirates of the Caribbean movies.
 It was incredible to get to hear Jerry share about himself, Don Simpson, and director Tony Scott pitching the movie.
 He said that it was the easiest yes that he had ever gotten in Hollywood.